de-Bivort-Lab/margo/README.md

 ### MARGO installation

-The MARGO repository can be cloned via the github UI by downloading and extracting a zip file (*Clone or Download* > *Download ZIP*) or via the git command line API with the following command:
+The MARGO repository can be cloned via the github UI by downloading and extracting a zip file of the repository (*Clone or Download* > *Download ZIP*) or via the git command line API with the following command:

 ```
 git clone https://github.com/de-Bivort-Lab/margo.git